drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 ### 7 Python talks to RPC port

 My Python library helps to build apps that interact with smart contracts.
-Most Linux distributions come with Python 2.7 anyways (check `python --version`), if not:
+Most Linux distributions come with Python 2.7 anyways (check `python --version`), but you also need the `python-dev` and the `libssl-dev` packages

-    apt-get install python
+    apt-get -y install python python-dev libssl-dev

 Windows, as usual, is a bit more complicated.
 Download [Python 2.7](https://www.python.org/downloads/) (not 3.5), or [Anaconda](https://www.continuum.io/downloads) with Python 2.7.
 Edit your .py files simply